lenesk/sokolova.dk/online-group-classes-levels-and-duration.md

 * Every class session starts with the repetition of the previous class, and the new aspects are then introduced.
 * You thrive with the same teaching style throughout the level.
 * You get socialized with the same people, rather than changing a class, say every 6 weeks.
-* All my courses have closed admission - no current enrollment to ensure the homogeneity of the class, not for personal * reasons, but for the sake of continuity in the curriculum.
+* All my courses have а closed admission.
+No current enrollment practice ensures the class's homogeneity for the sake of continuity in the curriculum.

 ## Why longer classes at B1, B2, C1 once per week?
 * Your language becomes more advanced and elaborated.
 You need to concentrate less on pronunciation drilling and require more focus on having time to speak in several rounds.